Blooming Gel Is The Nail Trend You're About To See Everywhere

 What is blooming gel?

-Blooming gel isn't new by any means but it's starting to get the attention it deserves, mostly thanks to a handful of salons now offering it as part of their nail art repertoire.
-Blooming gel pretty much does what it says on the bottle: an unassuming, clear gel polish, it's painted over the nail and lends a blooming effect to any gel nail art design.

 Although the effects of blooming gel are intricate, the premise of it is simple.
-"Blooming gel is simply a translucent gel formula similar to that of a base coat, which causes any colour added over the top to bloom," says Zahra Beedassy, creative nail expert and founder of Plaster salon in the UK.
+"Blooming gel is simply a translucent gel formula similar to that of a base coat, which causes any color added over the top to bloom," says Zahra Beedassy, creative nail expert and founder of London's Plaster Salon.

-The most prominent brand that offers blooming gel is cult favourite The Gel Bottle but the product has grown in popularity within the last year, says Zahra.
+The most prominent brand that offers blooming gel is cult favorite The Gel Bottle, but the product has grown in popularity within the last year, says Beedassy.
 "The Gel Bottle is my blooming gel of choice because it's consistent and you can create really intricate nail art with it."
 Plus, it's vegan and cruelty-free.

 How does blooming gel work?

 Blooming gel is a little different from a lot of other gel polishes as you don't cure it during the design process.
-Instead, says Zahra, you paint a layer of blooming gel onto the nail, draw on your design while it's still wet, then wait for the design to bloom.
-"Depending on your desired effect, the longer you leave it to bloom, the more faded the edges will be," says Zahra.
-"This can take between 30-60+ seconds."
+Instead, says Beedassy, you paint a layer of blooming gel onto the nail, draw on your design while it's still wet, then wait for the design to bloom.
+"Depending on your desired effect, the longer you leave it to bloom, the more faded the edges will be," says Beedassy.
+"This can take between 30 to 60 seconds."

+While the colors are still wet, they can be manipulated to create all sorts of designs.
+You can even drop multiple colors into each other and melt colors together to create a marble effect.

+Unfortunately, blooming gel is a cure-only formula.
+Having said that, if you want to try a similar effect with normal nail polish, you can use a base coat and work quickly with color before the paint dries to get that diffused look.
+This doesn't impart as impactful a finish and most likely won't be uniform on each nail.
+You also run the risk of using too much polish, which could take forever to dry.

 Advertisement